Nights into Dreams: Release

 Nights into Dreams was introduced alongside an optional gamepad, the Saturn 3D controller, included with some copies of the game.
 It features an analogue stick and analogue triggers designed for Nights to make movement easier.
 Sonic Team noted the successful twinning of the Nintendo 64 controller with Super Mario 64 (1996), and realised that the default Saturn controller was better suited to arcade games than Nights into Dreams.
 During development, the director Steven Spielberg visited the Sonic Team studio and became the first person outside the team to play the game.
 Naka asked him to use an experimental version of the Saturn 3D controller, and it was jokingly referred to as the "Spielberg controller" throughout development.

 Because the Nights character was testing very young in focus groups, Sega used a nighttime scene for the cover art to create a more mature look.
+Sega of America, fearing the game would appeal to too young of a demographic in the West, and considered altering the game to better appeal to the older Saturn demographic in the West, though these plans never materialized.
 Nights was marketed with a budget of $10 million, which included television and print advertisements in the United States.
 In the US, it was advertised with the slogan "Prepare to fly".